Building Activity Management System (BAMS)

-- This duty falls to the owner or, if the variation related to an amendment of a building permit, the applicant for the building permit.
+- This duty falls to the owner or, if the variation is related to an amendment of the building permit, the applicant for the amendment of the building permit.
 From 1 January 2020, owners are only required to report on increased costs of work for non-staged permits.

-- Notification is required within 28 days of becoming aware of the revised final cost.
+- Notification is required within 28 days of becoming aware of the revised final cost of work.